rtcstats/rtcstats/packages/rtcstats-server/README.md

 By default, rtcstats-server will accept any websocket connection.

 It is preferable to authorize such connections using [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
-This also allows secure identification of users, conferences, and sessions.
+Most importantly this also allows secure identification of users, conferences, and sessions and associating those with a particular RTCStats dump.

 rtcstats-js supports adding JWT tokens to the WebSocket URL as part of the query string, i.e.
 ```